 $1000 is enough to cover many emergencies.
 Once you reach this goal, you can set more modest goals and work on building a more substantial savings account over time.

 If you can’t find areas to cut expenses and are having difficulty saving a portion of each paycheck, consider potential sources for additional income.
-Babysitting, dog sitting, and house cleaning are all good part time options that are always in demand.
+Babysitting, dog sitting, and house cleaning, or seasonal work such as cutting grass, raking leaves or shoveling snow, are all good part time options that are always in demand.

 Assess your overall financial well-being.
 Request your current credit report and address any issues or inaccurate information.

 If you’ve relied on credit for emergencies in the past and find yourself in debt as a result, take steps to pay off credit card debt over time.
 If you begin to receive contact from debt collectors, make sure you’re familiar with the Fair Debt Collection Practices Act.
-Under this law, debt collectors are not allowed to threaten or harass you, and they can’t provide false information or contact your friends or family about your debt.
+Under this law, debt collectors are not allowed to threaten or harass you, provide false information about your debt, or contact friends, neighbors or family about your debt.

 Get Legal Help from Abusive Debt Collectors

 Flitter Milz is a consumer protection law firm that represents people that have become victim to debt collector’s abusive practices.
-If you have been contacted by a collection agency or law firm collector, our firm will evaluate whether your consumer rights have been violated – whether you had fallen behind on payments or not.
+If you have been contacted by a collection agency or law firm collector, we will evaluate whether your consumer rights have been violated – whether you fell behind on payments or not.
 Contact us for a free legal evaluation.